The glittering isle of Skye – perfect in any weather

 The countryside blazes with colour, and the shorter, darker days lend themselves well to the warm cosiness of a pub fireside.
 And, hopefully, the weather is not yet bad enough to disrupt your travel plans or your exploring of the many delights of this wild and beautiful country.

-I was fortunate enough to spend 4 years there as an undergraduate, and always love returning to visit.
+I was fortunate enough to spend 4 years in Scotland as an undergraduate, and always love returning to visit.
 My Kiwi husband has ancestral roots there and loves it as much as I do.

 over the sea to skye

-A couple of years ago we took a trip to the enchanting isle of Skye.
+A couple of years ago we took a trip to the Highlands and spent a few days on the enchanting isle of Skye.
 My account of its captivating beauty won me first prize in a travel writing competition, which I owe as much to the island’s evocative landscape as to my own abilities.
 My entry wrote itself!
-Here it is:
+I’m reproducing my piece below.

 “Skye was dark, broody and mysterious when we arrived there from the mainland.
 Thick grey cloud smudged the outline of the mountain tops.
 Drizzle stroked our cheeks as we sought sanctuary in the Eilean Iarmain Hotel, where we were to spend the next few nights.

 Inside, lamps glowed and log fires crackled.
 Smokehouse fare tantalised our nostrils.
-We settled in at the bar and chatted to the other refugees, a friendly mix of locals, wedding guests and international visitors.
+We settled in at the bar and chatted to the other refugees from the weather: a friendly mix of locals, wedding guests and international visitors.
 A tasting session of the local whiskies proved to be the perfect way to spend a damp Saturday afternoon.

 Later, we ventured out to walk the scenic mile or so to the village of Camus Cross.
 Rowan berries and rose hips, red as ripe tomatoes, lined our path.
 Water dripped from moss-draped trees.
 Mountain streams tinkled and splashed their way downhill.
 Crows cackled.
 The air was thick with the aroma of damp peat and vegetation.